-Many families find that supplemental loans are an important resource for financing their educational expenses.
-Federal Direct PLUS Loans and private educational loans are two loan options that are available to qualifying families who need additional funds to pay for their student’s college costs.
-These loans are not included in your financial aid package; you must apply for them separately.
+Like many students and families, you may find that supplemental loans are an important resource for financing college.
+Federal Direct PLUS Loans and private education loans are two available options for families who need additional funds.
+These loans are not included in the U-M financial aid package; you must apply for them separately:

-Supplemental loans may be of interest to students who:
+Supplemental loans may be of interest if you:

 - have little or no eligibility for need-based financial aid programs,

-- need additional resources beyond their financial aid in order to pay for their college costs,
+- need additional resources beyond your financial aid in order to pay college costs,

-- are classified as nonresidents and need additional resources to fill the gap between need-based financial aid and college costs, or
+- are classified as a nonresident and need additional resources to fill the gap between need-based financial aid and college costs, or

-- have circumstances (e.g., a medical condition) leading to unusual costs above the standard cost of attendance.
+- have circumstances (such as a medical condition) leading to unusual costs above the standard cost of attendance

 When students and parents are looking for a supplemental loan, we encourage them to compare Direct PLUS Loan interest rates, credit check conditions, terms, and repayment plans with those of private loan options.
 Direct PLUS Loans offer a number of distinct advantages, including: